-- Notifying LWD supervisors or management of changes in hazardous substances, equipment or processes which introduce new hazards to LWD Department employees. - Providing copies of Safety Data Sheets for any hazardous substance that is brought onto LWD properties, when requested. - Providing all SDS and emergency response information to their respective employees and/or subcontractors. - Following LWD's hazardous substance storage and labeling requirements. - Notifying LWD of any emergency conditions involving hazardous chemicals. - 11.3 Technical Services Manager: The Technical Services Manager has the overall authority and responsibility for implementing the provisions of this Hazard Communication Program for LWD.
-Specific responsibilities include, but are not limited to: - Ensuring that program requirements are enforced. - Ensuring that funding is provided to successfully implement the program requirements. - Ensuring the program is updated when/if it becomes necessary. - Requesting an SDS from Contractors for any hazardous substance that they bring (or plan to bring) on site. - Ensuring that the Hazard Communication Program requirements are implemented.
+- Notifying LWD supervisors or management of changes in hazardous substances, equipment or processes which introduce new hazards to LWD employees. - Providing copies of Safety Data Sheets for any hazardous substance that is brought onto LWD properties, when requested. - Providing all SDS and emergency response information to their respective employees and/or subcontractors. - Following LWD's hazardous substance storage and labeling requirements. - Notifying LWD of any emergency conditions involving hazardous chemicals. - 11.3 General Manager: The General Manager has the overall authority and responsibility for implementing the provisions of this Hazard Communication Program for LWD.
+Specific responsibilities include, but are not limited to: - Ensuring that program requirements are enforced. - Ensuring that funding is provided to successfully implement the program requirements. - Ensuring the program is updated when/if it becomes necessary. - Ensuring that the Hazard Communication Program requirements are implemented.